-- Occasional surficial boulders were identified by Intertek from the bathymetric data between KP1 and KP2. - No bedrock outcrops/subcrops were identified from the geotechnical logs. - No third-party infrastructure to cross. - Mobile sediments ranging from ripples to megaripples and occasional sandwaves, with associated local gradients, are present on sections of the route. - Peat has been identified in the vibrocore data.
+- Extensive surficial boulder fields were identified by Intertek from the bathymetric data. - No bedrock outcrops/subcrops were identified from the geotechnical logs. - No third-party infrastructure to cross. - Mobile sediments ranging from ripples to megaripples and occasional sandwaves, with associated local gradients, are present on sections of the route.